Coping With Conflict When it Emerges

 - And your timeline for degree completion, among others.

 The letter can serve as a helpful starting point for discussion if there are deviations from the agreements outlined in it.
 Writing the letter of understanding should be a collaborative process, where both parties contribute to forming the agreements through mutual decision-making, and it should be reviewed periodically to ensure it remains relevant.

 Because addressing conflict can create anxiety, supervisees may delay an important conversation with their supervisor.
 However, many solutions can be simpler than anticipated.
 Addressing potential conflicts sooner rather than later can prevent situations from escalating.
 GPS recommends that if conflict occurs during your program with your supervisor, it is optimal to first address the issue informally in dialogue with your supervisor.

 If you are unsure how to start the conversation, use your network of research colleagues, trusted faculty, committee members, cohort members, and other doctoral students for feedback.
 For further support in addressing difficult conflicts, you may also consider contacting the Office of the Ombudsperson.
 The Ombudsperson offers “confidential, informal, independent, and impartial dispute resolution services” to all McGill students.
 The Ombudsperson can provide useful consultation and outline your options before escalating the situation to formal processes of conflict resolution.

 If Informal Resolution Does Not Work

 Finally, when necessary, it is necessary to declare any Conflicts of Interest that may exist.
-This may be the case when members of the University, including supervisees, are engaged in activities that may lead to personal gain or improper advantage, such as business ventures related to research.
+This may be the case when members of the University are engaged in activities that may lead to personal gain or improper advantage, such as business ventures related to research.
 Disclosing a Conflict of Interest does not necessarily impede a research activity from being developed.
 Rather, they are meant to promote transparency, help manage risk, and avoid potential conflicts.